Marginal/docker-get_iplayer/README.md

 get_iplayer's configuration and cache will be written to the `.get_iplayer` subfolder under the `/output` bind mount.
 You can set get_iplayer [options](https://github.com/get-iplayer/get_iplayer/wiki/options) in the file `/destination/on/host/.get_iplayer/options`.

-Refer to the file [options.sample](https://raw.githubusercontent.com/Marginal/docker-get_iplayer/master/options.sample) for examples.
+Refer to the file [options.sample](https://raw.githubusercontent.com/Marginal/docker-get_iplayer/master/options.sample) for examples, including how to setup to send a Slack notification after a download.

 ## Migrating an existing get_iplayer installation